 All businesses within the City of Glendale, as mandated by the California Health and Safety Code Chapter 6.95, are required to file a Hazardous Material Business Plan (HMBP) with the Glendale Fire Department.
 The HMBP covers the use and storage of all regulated hazardous chemicals and materials to be used and/or stored onsite.
-The restaurant business will have to comply with all applicable laws, rules and regulations, including California Health and Safety Code Section 117600 et seq.), which regulate the routine transport, use or disposal of hazardous materials.
+The hotel will most likely have an emergency generator powered by diesel fuel; the on-site storage of the diesel fuel would require a HMBP.
+The restaurant use within the proposed hotel will have to comply with all applicable laws, rules and regulations, including California Health and Safety Code Section 117600 et seq.), which regulate the routine transport, use or disposal of hazardous materials.
 As a result, impacts would be less than significant.